 Kenn and Kimberly: Hummingbirds have an instinct to protect their food sources, because in nature, a patch of flowers will produce only so much nectar in a day.
 The tiny birds carry this defensiveness over to artificial feeders.
 The best way to keep one hummingbird from dominating a feeder is to put up several feeders in different spots.
 If some feeders can be out of sight from the others (around a corner, for example), it will be even harder for one bird to control them all.
 With multiple feeders available, even the most aggressive hummingbirds may give up and just share with others.

 9. Why Do Hummingbirds Hang Upside Down at Feeders?

 “I saw a hummingbird hanging upside down from my sugar-water feeder by one foot.
 As I neared, it flew away.
 What happened to it?” says Margaret Hocker of Metropolis, Illinois.

 Kenn and Kimberly: Hummingbirds have a bizarre way of conserving energy.
 Usually at night, during periods of cold and sometimes when they’re perched at a feeder, hummingbirds can enter a deep, sleep-like state known as torpor, when all body functions slow dramatically.
 Metabolism slows by as much as 95%, and heart rate and body temperature drop significantly.
 Torpor allows them to conserve precious energy and survive surprisingly low temperatures.
 Hummingbirds are tough birds!

-9. Why Do I Never See Male Hummingbirds at my Feeders?
+10. Why Do I Never See Male Hummingbirds at My Feeders?